-In the first lines the speaker is describing a natural environment around a body of water.
+In the first lines, the speaker is describing a natural environment around a body of water.
 One of the first words used is “Bronze.”
 This helps set the tone of the landscape and imbues it with a feeling of warmth.
-It is likely that the surrounding plants, trees and smaller shrubs, are changing with the season.
+It is likely that the surrounding plants, trees, and smaller shrubs, are changing with the season.
 One of these trees is the “beech.”
-It is a genus of common deciduous trees which can be located in Europe, Asia, and North America.
+It is a genus of common deciduous trees that can be located in Europe, Asia, and North America.

 The beech tree is large and full.
 It is described as “dip[ping]” its branches into the water and creating “trail[s]” as the water moves.
 These lines and the images they create easily convey a sense of peace.
 This landscape appears to be without strife.

 In the second half of the stanza, the speaker begins to refer to the subject of the poem, the swan.
 He is placing the swan within the landscape that contains the beech trees.
 The speaker says that it has a “red-tipped head and wings.”
 These bright splashes of color bring one back to the reference to “Bronze,” in a previous line.
 Red is another warm color, emphasizing the pleasant nature of the scene.

 The final lines of the sestet describe the sawn as being like a ship.
 It moves so calmly and smoothly that it might as well have a sail.
 It is a “beaked ship” that is moving “under sail.”
 It is in the last line that one is given the name of this creature, “swan.”
 The bird is alone in the landscape, allowing the speaker, poet, and reader, to focus on this one animal.